anakornk/gatsby-remark-enhanced-wikilink/README.md

 # Gatsby Remark Enhanced Wikilink

-A Gatsby Remark plugin that adds support to Enhanced Wikilink Syntax (e.g., Obsidian Internal Links) for Gatsby ^4.0.0
+A Gatsby Remark plugin to support Enhanced Wikilink Syntax (e.g., Obsidian Internal Links) for Gatsby ^4.0.0

 - To support file linking and image embedding, use with `gatsby-remark-images`, `gatsby-remark-copy-linked-files` and `gatsby-source-filesystem`
 - To be compatible with `gatsby-remark-autolink-headers`, the default implementation uses [Github Slugger](https://github.com/Flet/github-slugger) to slugify filenames and headings.
 This can be configured via setting a new `wikilinkToUrl` function.
 For more information, please see `Options` section below.